+Upper-Level Course Requirements

-Engineering Student Upper-level Requirements: Three 200 level or above biology courses and/ or PHY 200 should be chosen in consultation with the program director.
-Juniors and seniors entering the program may opt to take an additional 200 level or above biology course instead of MER/BIO 240.
-In addition, the two-term senior research project will normally focus on a bioengineering problem.
+Engineering and Computer Science Majors: Three 200 level or above biology courses and/or PHY 200.
+Third and fourth year students entering the Minor may opt to take an additional 200 level or above course instead of BNG 240.
+Students will normally complete a two term senior research project on a bioengineering topic.

-Biology Student Upper-level Requirements: Three 200 level or above engineering (MER, ECE, CSC) courses and/or PHY 200 will be taken in consultation with the program director.
-Juniors and seniors entering the program may opt to take an additional 200 level or above engineering course instead of ESC 100.
-Students will normally complete a two-term senior research project on a bioengineering topic.
+Biological Sciences Majors: Three 200 level or above engineering (BNG, MER, ECE, CSC) courses and/or PHY 200.
+Third and fourth year students entering the Minor may opt to take an additional 200 level or above course instead of ESC 100.
+Students will normally complete a two term senior research project on a bioengineering topic.